-During the Halloween season, a staggering number of pumpkins become jack-o-lanterns, welcoming trick-or-treaters on October 31.
+During the Halloween season, a staggering number of pumpkins become jack-o-lanterns on October 31.
 But by the next morning, we're left wondering how to reuse them.

 From recipes to candles, here are five creative ways to find a second use for your old pumpkin: